ychenlab/US-COVID-19-BY-COUNTY/README.md

 *(New York City is considered the combination of five counties: New York County/Manhattan, Kings County/Brooklyn, Bronx County/The Bronx, Richmond County/Staten Island, and Queens County/Queens.
 It is shown as one shape on the map.
 One new code 360000 was created to replace code 36005, 36047, 36061, 36081 and 36085 as a whole.)*

+## Data format

+csv and geojson data files can be found in the folders.

 ## Data source

 COVID-19: